mmbman/Katagiri/1980-07-02-Karma-Where-Karma-Originates.md

 #### 47:32

 So at the first stage you can experience five consciousnesses there.
-One is *vitarka*, and *vicāra*.
+One is *vitarka*.
+And *vicāra*.
 And also *prīti*; *prīti* means *joyful interest*.
-And *happiness* (*sukha*), and also *samādhi*.
+And *happiness* (*sukha*).
+And also *samādhi*.
 [Those are the] five consciousnesses.
-In other words, you can experience [those] five things psychologically. (*Transcriber’s Note:* elsewhere these are described as five mental factors, *cetasika*.)
+In other words, you can experience [those] five things psychologically. (*Transcriber’s Note:* Elsewhere these are described as five mental factors, *cetasika*.)

 And also, basically, at the first stage of zazen, all unwholesome things drop off.
 That’s great! ...
 And then finally, nothing. *[He laughs.]* This is zazen.

-At the first stage of zazen, you realize how stupid you are, because [you are] always chasing after thoughts, and because [...] you completely exhaust from chasing.
+At the first stage of zazen, you realize how stupid you are, because [you are] always chasing after thoughts, and you feel [stupid] because you completely exhaust from chasing.
 If you sit a seven day *sesshin*, you really understand this.
 The first day, second day, you really struggle – trying to make your mind calm.
 The third day, fourth day, well – you start to get *tired*, really get tired.
 The fourth, fifth day, you start to give up chasing after thoughts, because you start to realize, “How stupid I am” – because you exhaust.
 Finally, the sixth, seventh day, you completely give up all thoughts.
 That’s pretty nice.
 And then finally, completely beyond trying or not trying, you can do zazen.
 Just sit down.

 So at the first stage, you really understand how stupid you are.

 At the second stage of zazen, then *vitarka* and *vicāra* both drop off.
 And then you can experience *joyful interest*.
 Still your consciousness is working, poking your head into, *what is this joyful interest?* “What is that?
 Is this [enlightenment](glossary#enlightenment)?
 Maybe so!” *[He laughs.]* You are still asking yourself, “Is this enlightenment?
 Wonderful!”
 So, *joyful interest* is there.
-And also simultaneously, you don’t know what the truth is, but you touch it a little bit, that’s why you feel happy.
+And also simultaneously, you don’t know what the truth is, but you touch it a little bit.
+That’s why you feel happy.
 You can experience happiness.
 You don’t know exactly.
 Even though consciously you really hate zazen, you really hate pain, et cetera, still you feel happy.

 And then at the third stage, gradually your interest in zazen is snowballing.
 So you try to poke your head into *joyful interest*, what the truth is.
 In the realm of *joyful interest* still your consciousness works, but finally, the six consciousnesses also drop off.
 Very naturally, all you have to do is just sit down.
 And then, there is a smile, a little smile.
 And then you can be exactly one with zazen.
 So, no *joyful interest*, and then just *happiness* there. *Just happiness* means exactly *samādhi* itself. *Samādhi* is *oneness*.

 And then at the fourth stage of zazen, completely there is no happiness, because there is no space to touch the happiness.
 If you touch the happiness, it means you see the happiness there and you are here, and then this person looks at this happiness.
 At that time, this happiness is not real happiness, that is an image of happiness.
-That’s why you touch it, just like this. *(He probably indicates touching something with his hand.)* And then you enjoy it very much, but at that time, while you are touching this happiness, that means that your six consciousnesses are still poking your head *into* this.
+That’s why you touch it, just like this. *(He probably indicates touching something with his hand.)* And then you enjoy it very much.
+But at that time, while you are touching this happiness, that means that your six consciousnesses are still poking your head *into* this.
 That’s not *happiness*, that is *joyful interest*.

 So if you see the happiness at the third stage of zazen, completely at the fourth stage of zazen there is no trace of happiness, just *one*.
 At that time, you don’t know.
 This is what is called *enlightenment*.
 But most people think *enlightenment* is still sort of the “dregs,” the trace left behind your experience.
 That means always touching the top of the enlightenment, but that is just the image of enlightenment.
 Real enlightenment is no trace.